 Our experimental design reflects both theoretical and technical considerations.
 Specifically, we are interested in three important questions.
-First, the comparative performance of two potentially useful mechanisms, iBEA and Vickrey.
-Second, human subjects' response to the degree of rationality in the environment.
-Third, whether human subjects imitate various bidding strategies of their robot opponents.
-We describe the environment and the experimental procedures below.
+First, how do the Vickrey and iBEA auctions compare in performance?
+Second, how do human subjects respond to the degree of rationality in the environment?
+Third, do human subjects imitate bidding strategies of their robot opponents in the auction settings?
+We describe our experimental environment and procedures below.